-Our commitment to keeping the young people we serve safe is always our number one priority.
-Following the Coronavirus disease (COVID-19) outbreak, it’s important that you know that Boys & Girls Clubs of Hartford is doing everything possible to keep our kids, our staff and volunteers protected from its spread.
+Our commitment to keeping the Boys & Girls Clubs of Hartford community safe is always our number one priority.
+Following the coronavirus pandemic and Omicron variant, we are doing everything possible to keep our Club members, our staff, and volunteers healthy.

 We are closely monitoring reports from the Centers for Disease Control and Prevention (CDC) and our local health department for all updated information.

 Problem displaying Facebook posts.
 Backup cache in use.